BitMax Token (BTMX) Price Reaches $1.85 on Major Exchanges

-BitMax Token (CURRENCY:BTMX) traded 7% higher against the dollar during the 1 day period ending at 7:00 AM Eastern on October 1st.
-BitMax Token has a total market cap of $1.22 billion and approximately $13.93 million worth of BitMax Token was traded on exchanges in the last day.
-One BitMax Token coin can now be bought for about $1.85 or 0.00003421 BTC on popular exchanges.
-In the last seven days, BitMax Token has traded up 35.9% against the dollar.
+BitMax Token (CURRENCY:BTMX) traded 7% higher against the US dollar during the 1 day period ending at 20:00 PM ET on October 3rd.
+One BitMax Token coin can currently be bought for $1.85 or 0.00003421 BTC on major exchanges.
+BitMax Token has a total market capitalization of $1.22 billion and approximately $13.93 million worth of BitMax Token was traded on exchanges in the last day.
+In the last seven days, BitMax Token has traded 35.9% higher against the US dollar.

 - Polygon (MATIC) traded 3.5% lower against the dollar and now trades at $1.10 or 0.00002575 BTC.